Setup

 [15]:

 At first glance, the second approach seems to be more cumbersome.
 However, it allows further customizing the procedure and testing new strategies.
-An example.
-The method export_sirius_files only allows filtering exported spectra by their relative or absolute intensities.
+For example: The method export_sirius_files only allows filtering exported spectra by their relative or absolute intensities.
 Of course, other filtering methods could be useful and we could perform a filter step prior to exporting the spectra.

 [16]: